WSU-4110/Dinners-Done/README.md

 -function for adding Recipe class objects
     *decided on one set structural array that contains every possible item...this will make combining arrays into one "final" easiest to implement within course timeline

+ The development of this project will be a combination of integrated and iterative, with an Agile approach.
+Basic functionality is the goal of Sprint 1.
+As the concurrent sprints are begun, we will address which functional requirements that have not been implemented are of the most importance and assign those first.
+Each sprint should produce a working implementation that builds upon the last.

 BELOW WILL BE A LIST OF MINUTES FROM MEETINGS